by Annie Laukaitis

 Some ecommerce solutions, referred to as “open SaaS,” even offer benefits from both open-source and SaaS platforms.

-For decades, the traditional ecommerce model has tied together the frontend storefront and backend server-side into an all-in-one monolith setup.
+For decades, the traditional ecommerce model has tied the frontend storefront and backend server-side into an all-in-one monolith setup.

 While a monolith solution might be a smart choice for small and mid-sized (SMB) businesses with limited requirements, it can present some challenges as your business scales and requires greater complexity, such as launching multiple websites or expanding into new regions.

 The solution?
+MACH architecture.

-MACH (microservices, API-first, cloud-native SaaS and headless) is a set of guiding principles using a best-of-breed approach to build enterprise software tech stacks.
+MACH (microservices, API-first, cloud-native SaaS, and headless) is a set of guiding principles using a best-of-breed approach to build enterprise software tech stacks.
 Unlike monolithic architecture, MACH allows you to choose the technology that best meets your business needs and future roadmap.

 Microservices.